brettz9/webappfind/README.md

     1. Installer script to run to facilitate setting up of OpenWith per user choices (if Executable Builder is not installed, it could link to it, and if it is, it could bring user through steps).
 1. Unregister command line handler, etc. on add-on uninstall
 1. Option to avoid or allow new tabs for same URI/mode/filetype/path? (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
-1. Create tests with using registerProtocolHandler (also for JS/JSON/mytype)
+1. Create tests using registerProtocolHandler (also for JS/JSON/mytype)
 1. Submit to AMO, Bower, etc.

 # Medium term priority todos